 |Dimension:||A=703 m asl.|

 Ohrid Museum, Boro Sain 10, 6000 Ohrid, Tel: +389-46-262-498, Fax: +389-46-231-300.
 E-mail:

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

-|13th cty||frescoes created.|
+|13th century||frescoes created.|

 The oldest part of the cave church are frescoes, which were painted on the cave wall.
 They are said to be from the beginning of the 13th century.
+Since then, the church was reconstructed many times.
 Much younger is the image of the Byzantine emperor Andronikus II - Paleologus from the 18th century.